6ixx6ix/TrovoViewbot/README.md

 # TrovoViewbot

+## No time nor interest in updating, making cookie monster or this repo.

+If you wish to use the bot fix it yourself, don't ask me stupid questions on how to start it or how to use it.
+GitHub is a platform for programmers.
+If you don't know how to program gtfo

 ## Cookie note

 Cookies might be banned, signed out of or just dead.
 Try them out if you want but I suggest making your own with cookie monster.
 ~[https://github.com/IgrutinovicL/Cookie-monster](https://github.com/IgrutinovicL/Cookie-monster)~

-~New and improved cookie monster will be available soon~ ( no time nor interest in updating, making cookie monster or this repo. )
+~New and improved cookie monster will be available soon~

 ## UPDATE